School Science Lessons

 Small lice appear in the hair of the pubic region, with small eggs implanted just beneath the skin.

-Treatment: Lice-killing lotion containing 1% permethrin or a mousse containing pyrethrins and piperonyl butoxide can be used to treat pubic (crab) lice.
+Treatment: A pharmacist can suggest a lice-killing lotion containing 1% permethrin or a mousse containing pyrethrins and piperonyl butoxide can be used to treat

 Lindane shampoo is also effective for those with repeat outbreaks.